multi-build/multibuild/README.rst

 * 64-bit macOS arm64 wheels built for macOS 10.6+
 * ``manylinux`` wheels in all the variations

-You can build and test against all released version of CPython and PyPy.
+You can build and test against all released versions of CPython and PyPy.

 *****************
 How does it work?